runtimeverification/verified-smart-contracts/gnosis/security audit.md

 [Proxy.sol](https://github.com/gnosis/safe-contracts/blob/14495428954366dcf812acfa11e54c81b186332d/contracts/proxies/Proxy.sol)
 acting as proxy for [GnosisSafe.sol](https://github.com/gnosis/safe-contracts/blob/bfb8abac580d76dd44f68307a5356a919c6cfb9b/contracts/GnosisSafe.sol) .

-We used as reference the [Sigmaprime Collection](https://blog.sigmaprime.io/solidity-security.html) of common security vulnerabilities and bugs in EVM and Solidity.
+We used as reference [an extensive list](https://github.com/runtimeverification/verified-smart-contracts/wiki/List-of-Security-Vulnerabilities). of common security vulnerabilities and bugs in EVM and Solidity.
 In addition, we inspected the code for vulnerabilities not present in the list, with focus on external contract calls.